This Day In Music: November 14

 November 14, 1981 ~ Pop, contemporary Christian singer Joy Williams born in Mount Hermon, California, USA ~ Cites Kate Bush, Peter Gabriel, Massive Attack, Portishead as inluences.
 Debuted with the eponymous Joy Williams album in 2001.
 Formed the duo the Civil Wars with John Paul White from 2009 to 2014

 November 14, 1980 ~ Pop punk drummer, percussionist, singer Matt Brann born in Ajax, Canada ~ Best known as drummer for Avril Lavigne.
-Co-wrote Lavigne's Freak Out of her sophomore Under My Skin released in 2004.
+Co-wrote Lavigne's Freak Out of her sophomore Under My Skin album released in 2004.
 Has also worked with the Operation MD, which also includes high school classmate Jason McCaslin

 November 14, 1980 ~ Michael W Eagle II, commonly known as rapper, comedian Open Mike Eagle, born in Chicago, Illinois, USA ~ Member of hip-hop collective Project Blowed.
 Has also worked with Thirsty Fish, the Swim Team, Cavanaugh.
 Over half a dozen albums to his name as a solo artist, starting with Unapologetic Art Rap released in 2010